intel/sedi/README.md

 COMPILATION
 =============

 A Makefile is provided with the source code.
-Simply type `make" in the directory where you installed the source files in order to generate the 3 following executables:
+Simply type `make` in the directory where you installed the source files in order to generate the 3 following executables:
-	stochastic-estimator.cg.exe
+- stochastic-estimator.cg.exe
-	stochastic-estimator.pipelined_cg.exe
+- stochastic-estimator.pipelined_cg.exe
-	stochastic-estimator.bicgstab.exe
+- stochastic-estimator.bicgstab.exe

 What you need to do:
 - provide a C++ compiler and its desired optimization options